user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 - Decentralized: only truly permissionless and decentralized projects will be considered.
 - Open-source: only projects founded on the idea of open collaboration and innovation will be considered.
 - Uniquely contributes to Taraxa’s ecosystem: projects that add unique value to the Taraxa ecosystem will be prioritized.
 This can be a truly unique piece of technology or application, or it could simply be something that Taraxa’s ecosystem sorely lacks but already exists elsewhere.
-- Clear use of funds: thoughtful, practical, and truthful explanation of how funds will be used to accomplish measureable milestones.
+- Clear use of funds: thoughtful, practical, and truthful explanation of how funds will be used to accomplish measurable milestones.
 - Ability to execute: convince us that you have what it takes to not just execute but also persist till your vision comes to fruition.

 Taraxa Grant Program is NOT meant to be used for,

 - Marketing: to ensure regulatory compliance, grants will only be given to fund technical development, not marketing.
-- Substitute for venture funding: to ensure that ecosystem projects simulatenously can stand on their own with sufficient market and user validation, as well as minimizing the long-term undue influence of the Taraxa Grant Program on any ecosystem project, ensuring their independence.
+- Substitute for venture funding: to ensure that ecosystem projects simultaneously can stand on their own with sufficient market and user validation, as well as minimizing the long-term undue influence of the Taraxa Grant Program on any ecosystem project, ensuring their independence.
 <br><br>

 ### Grant Size